Our Members Asked:

 However, quadrivalent flu vaccines differ in how they are made and what they contain, and this can impact their efficacy and appropriateness for different people.
 They may contain live attenuated virus (FluMist), inactivated virus (Afluria, Fluarix, FluLaval, Fluzone and Fluzone High-Dose, Fluad, and Flucelvax), or recombinant viral protein (Flublok).

-Sign in to learn how these differ and which may be most suitable for older people, as well as those with egg allergy, and find out where to get a vaccine and what the cost might be (if, for example, you don't have insurance).
+Sign in to learn how these differ and which are most suitable for older people, as well as those with egg allergy, and find out where to get a vaccine and what the cost might be (if, for example, you don't have insurance).